What you need to get an ePassport in Uganda

 If you want to get an ePassport on the express arrangement, you will cough Shs500,000.

-An individual looking to process their ePassport will have to fill an online form that will be available for download on the Ministry of Internal Affairs website.
+An individual looking to process their ePassport will have to fill an online form that is available for download on the Ministry of Internal Affairs website.

 The person will then have to visit an Immigration Centre in their locality in order to verify their data against the data from the NIRA database.